-A Small Business Employer can dismiss an employee if:
+A small business employer can dismiss an employee if:

 - the employee has been warned in writing;

-If an employee has engaged in ‘serious misconduct’, a Small Business Employer can dismiss an employee without notice or warning when the employer has reasonable grounds to believe the employee was guilty of the serious misconduct after conducting a thorough investigation.
+If an employee has engaged in ‘serious misconduct’, a small business employer can dismiss an employee without notice or warning when the employer has reasonable grounds to believe the employee was guilty of the serious misconduct after conducting a thorough investigation.

-If an employee goes to the Fair Work Commission and makes an Unfair Dismissal Application, the employer must provide evidence that they have complied with the Small Business Fair Dismissal Code.
+If an employee goes to the Fair Work Commission and makes an Unfair Dismissal application, the employer must provide evidence that they have complied with the Small Business Fair Dismissal Code.

 Other things to consider: Should I give the employee ‘notice’?

 Unless you are terminating an employee for ‘serious misconduct’ (as defined by the law), you must give an employee, at the very least, the minimum notice provided by the National Employment Standards.
 However, if an employee is covered by a contract of employment, modern award or enterprise agreement, you must comply with the notice period set out in those instruments.
-You must also remember that an employee over the age of 45 will be entitled to a week’s more notice then provided for in the National Employment Standards.
-Employers should give the employee a termination letter which is written notice of the termination of their employment (don’t forget to keep a copy of this letter for the employee’s personnel file).
+You must also remember that an employee over the age of 45 will be entitled to a weeks more notice than provided for in the National Employment Standards.
+Employers should give the employee a termination letter as written notice of the termination of their employment (don’t forget to keep a copy of this letter for the employee’s personnel file).